NadaEssam06/Articale-blog/README.md

 # 📝 Ruby on Rails Blog Application
-r
-A simple blog application built with Ruby on Rails.
+ simple blog application built with Ruby on Rails.
 Users can create, edit, delete, report, and archive articles.

 ## 🚀 Features